Securing the future of the Wealden Pullman

-The first part of the journey is to replace our kitchen car, the very heart of the train where all the wonderful meals we serve are freshly prepared onboard.
-Our existing kitchen carriage ‘Diana’ has served us well, but after nearly 40 years’ continuous service, she will soon require a major update.
+The first part of the journey is the replacement of our kitchen car, the very heart of the train where all the wonderful meals we serve are freshly prepared onboard.
+Our existing kitchen carriage ‘Diana’ has served us well, but after 40 years continuous service, she will soon require a major update.
 With this in mind, we purchased another kitchen carriage which we’re now overhauling to the latest standards.